 - a spiritual discipline they want to practice to draw closer to God

 - three ministry skills they want to test or practice more fully

-The Congregational experience comes before, after, or on both sides of the Group Experience (see reverse side).
-Participants give 100 hours of work in the congregation over five or more weeks, working along side their pastor in a mentoring relationship.
+The Congregational Experience comes before, after, or on both sides of the Group Experience.
+Participants give 100 hours of work in the congregation over five or more weeks, working alongside their pastor in a mentoring relationship.

 During this time, participants test gifts for ministry while church members can discover new, vibrant leadership in the congregation and practice their role of encouraging young people to hear God’s call on their lives.

 Each participant joins in ministry assignments in the context of the congregation, observing, interacting with the congregation, practicing leadership skills, receiving and giving counsel, and further engaging in spiritual disciplines and theological reflection.

 The pastor-mentor, the congregation and the !Explore participant collaborate to shape ways for new ministry gifts to emerge and grow, and for new perspectives and vision to be valued.

 The congregation provides a $500 stipend to the participant when they have finished their 100 hours of congregational experience.